oracle-livelabs/apex/apex-professional-hol11/2-improving-products.md

-# Improve the product page
+# Improve the Product Page

 ## Introduction